 First Aid at Work

-Organisational behaviour, human resource management (workplace relationships, talent mobility), motivation studies, event attendees, innovation studies, fandom, volunteers management, social exchange theory, sociology in events (sexual engagement, liminality, neo-tribalism, representation), gig economy, wellbeing, and sport studies.
+Organisational behaviour, human resource management, gig economy, wellbeing studies, social sustainability, event attendance and experience (liminality), innovation studies, volunteers management, social exchange theory, and sport studies.

 Research England Innovation Voucher Grant £11,430.
 (2019)

 Project title: Towards an impactful national association for UK's arts festivals sector.